Skip to content

 First Aid Recertification Training Course Lengths

-Coast2Coast provides multiple Recertification courses throughout our locations in Ontario.
+Coast2Coast provides multiple Recertification courses throughout our locations in Ontario and Alberta.

 First Aid & CPR/AED Recertification